-Los Angeles Unified School District and the School District of Philadelphia are leading the City Challenge by bringing Democracy Class and voter registration to their high schools leading up to the 2018 midterm election.
+The School District of Philadelphia, Baltimore City Public Schools, and Los Angeles Unified School District are leading the City Challenge by bringing Democracy Class and voter registration to their high schools leading up to the 2018 midterm election.

 If your city or school district is interested in joining the Democracy Class City Challenge, please reach out to us at firstname.lastname@example.org.

 Democracy Class Partners